Autocad to Photoshop with Layers

 Load the Script

-Now all preparations are done it’s time to load the script and export each layer to an PDF file.
+Now that all preparations are complete, it’s time to load the script and export each layer to a PDF file.

-Check the AutoCAD command line to make sure the script is loaded.
+Check the AutoCAD command line to make sure the script is correctly loaded.

 Export AutoCAD layers to PDF files

 1. Type the “layers2pdf” command on the command line.
-AutoCAD executes the script and shows the “Browse For Folder” dialog.
+AutoCAD will execute the script and display the “Browse For Folder” dialog.
 Choose a folder location to save all PDF files.
-Click “Make New Folder” if you like to create a new folder.
+Click “Make New Folder” if you want to create a new folder.
 Click “OK” to start converting all layers to PDF files.

 AutoCAD will now export each layer as a PDF file.
-This might take a few seconds, just wait and make sure not to interrupt the export process.
-When the script is finished it shows “Layers2PDF finished.
-Exported PDF files can be found in: ……” on the command line.
+This process might take some time, so please wait and avoid interrupting it.
+When the script is finished, it will display “Layers2PDF finished.
+Exported PDF files can be found in: …” on the command line.

 Use the Windows Explorer and browse to the folder that contains the exported PDF files.